 CBD won't give you any high feeling, when you take CBD you likely won't feel anything.
 However if you're very tense or anxious, you'll notice you'll feel a bit calmer and more relaxed.
 CBD is safe to take daily and you won't build up a tolerance, early research is suggesting that the opposite is true, you may need less CBD over time rather than more.

 CBD can be extracted from industrial hemp or from the medicinal cannabis plant (*note hemp and cannabis are essentially the same plant however hemp can contain no more than .3% THC) There's no difference between CBD from hemp, and CBD from medicinal cannabis however it takes a large amount of hemp to produce a CBD rich product.

-CBD is extracted from hemp using solvents such as butane and hexane and it's been known to leave toxic residue.
+CBD is extracted from hemp using solvents such as butane and hexane and it's been known to leave toxic residue in poorly produced products.
 The hemp plant absorb toxins from the soil, therefore the soil hemp is grown in should be tested and monitored before used for human consumption.
 If you're buying hemp derived CBD make sure it's from a good source that provides the labs so you can see it's free from toxins.

 How to take CBD

 There's numerous ways to take CBD and it's best to try different methods to see what works best for you.
 You can take it in the following forms:

 There's no standard for dosing CBD, the dose highly depends on the method of delivery and the condition it's used to treat, and the size of the person taking CBD.
 For serious conditions a very high dose might be needed, such as a panic attack.
 However in general, start around 20mg and gradually increase as needed.
 If you find even a high dose isn't working, go back to a low dose like 10mg, until you find what works for you.

 Standard dose: between 10mg to 100mg per dose/day.
 On average people take between 50 to 60mg a day.